purdue-cs193-fall-2019/homework-1-thoma854/index.md

 ## Welcome to GitHub Pages
 # Shaun Thomas's First CS193 Homework
+- Our totally hype instructors CJ and Lauren
+- The lighthearted but educational environment
+- Computer science is hype, more instruction is fun!

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.